-For JPMAMIL's Pillar II market risk assessment, a VaR approach has been used to quantify required capital.
-JPMAMIL assumes a 100% mark down for co-investment positions as these are in alternative products and may be less liquid.
+For JPMAMIL's Pillar II market risk assessment of seed capital investments, a severely adverse stress test approach has been used to quantify required capital.
+JPMAMIL assumes a capital requirement equal to 100% of the co-investment positions as these are in alternative products and may be less liquid.
 JPMAMIL's balance sheet holds balances recorded in various currencies.
 While most of this is hedged back to the functional currency, some positions are left unhedged.
-A charge has been assigned to these currency exposures, by calculating the VaR of these positions at 99.9% confidence interval, 1 year horizon (The VaR for these currency exposures has been calculated using a Monte-Carlo simulation).
+A charge has been assigned to these currency exposures, by calculating a severely adverse stress test on of these positions.

-Pillar II credit risk capital measurement:
+Pillar II credit risk capital measurement

-For JPMAMIL's Pillar II Credit risk assessment, the Internal Ratings Based (IRB) approach has been used to quantify required capital.
+For JPMAMIL's Pillar II credit risk assessment, the Internal Ratings Based ("IRB") approach has been used to quantify required capital.
 The estimation process begins with internal risk-ratings assigned to the obligor and internal loss severity classifications assigned to the credit exposures.
-The obligor ratings are mapped to estimates of probability of default (PD) and the loss severity classifications are mapped to estimates of loss given default (LGD).
+The obligor ratings are mapped to estimates of probability of default ("PD") and the loss severity classifications are mapped to estimates of loss given default ("LGD").
 PD and LGD assumptions and inputs used in evaluating and monitoring credit risk are independently validated by the model risk function which is separate from JPMAMIL.
 To calculate the credit capital requirement, JPMAMIL inputs its risk parameter estimates (PD, LGD) into the IRB risk weight formula.
 The IRB risk weight formula generates an estimate of expected losses at a 99.9% confidence level.